 Diatomaceous earth is the fossilized remains of diatoms (a single-celled algae).
 Their cell walls are made of silica.
 Over the eons they have accumulated and fossilized in sediments, and we can mine the large diatomite deposits.
 Diatomaceous earth is most commonly sold as a very fine white powder.

-It is often used against pest bugs such as cockroaches, fleas, bed bugs and ants, to name a few.
+It is often used against pest bugs such as ants, cockroaches, fleas, and bed bugs, to name a few.
 But it’s not a poison.
 In insects, the particles are so sharp and fine that it is able to penetrate their exoskeleton, and then dry them out by absorbing oils and fats.

 For people, pets and birds, it is non-toxic.
 Some people even put food grade diatomaceous earth (the most purified) ON their pets to rid them of fleas.
 It can irritate your respiratory tract and eyes though, so take precautions when using it.